oschrenk/notes/node.md

 `node.js` supports the [CommonJS](http://www.commonjs.org/) [module specification](http://www.commonjs.org/specs/modules/1.0/).

 The module system helps to structure your program into different files.
 For instance `main.js` could require the `hello` module

 	var hello = require('./hello');
 	hello.world();

 `require('./hello');` imports contents from another JavaScript file.
 The initial '`./`' indicates that the file is located in the same directory 'main.js'.
 Also note that you don't have to provide the file extension, as '`.js`' is assumed by default.

-The implementation of `hello.js` could look lie this:
+The implementation of `hello.js` could look like this:

 	exports.world = function() {
 	  console.log('Hello World');